prowler-cloud/prowler/README.md

 ./prowler
 ```

+Use `-l` to list all available checks and group of checks (sections)

 2 - For custom AWS-CLI profile and region, use the following: (it will use your custom profile and run checks over all regions when needed):

 ```